Dutch telecom KPN won't use Huawei for 'core' 5G network

 AMSTERDAM (Reuters) - Dutch telecom firm Royal KPN NV said on Friday it would select a Western supplier to build its core 5G mobile network, making it one of the first European operators to make clear it would not pick China’s Huawei for such work.

-The United States has been seeking to discourage its allies from using equipment made by Huawei because of concerns that it could eventually be used for Chinese government spying.
+The United States has been seeking to discourage its allies from using equipment made by Huawei because of concerns that it could be used for spying by the Chinese government.
 Huawei says such worries are baseless and U.S. policy is driven by economic interests.

-The Hague-based KPN, the Netherlands’ largest telecom firm, said its decision took into account “the evolving assessment on the protection of vital infrastructure and the influence this may have on future Dutch policy.”
+KPN, based in The Hague and the Netherlands’ largest telecom firm, said Huawei would supply 5G radio equipment, which it considers less sensitive.

+Chief Financial Officer Jan Kees de Jager said the decision took into account concerns heard in the Dutch political debate and was in line with the stance to be taken by the United Kingdom, according to leaked government plans.

+The Dutch government has yet to take a stance on the issue, although the head of the country’s intelligence agency this month warned against buying technology from Russia or China, countries whose spying activities he said threatened national security.

+Although Huawei has been a key supplier to KPN over the past decade, De Jager argued the company’s purchasing costs would not rise by excluding Huawei in favor of companies such as Nokia and Ericsson for its core equipment.

-KPN, which also reported on Friday slightly worse than expected first quarter core earnings of 563 million euros ($627 million), said it would still use equipment made by Huawei in some capacities.
+KPN also reported on Friday slightly worse than expected first quarter core earnings of 563 million euros ($627 million)..
+Shares were 0.4 percent higher at 2.70 euros by 0926 GMT.

-In addition, the company announced a preliminary deal with Huawei to upgrade existing mobile telecommunications gear to make it safer.
-Huawei has been a key supplier to KPN in the past decade.

-The Dutch government set up a task force with KPN and other major operators in the Netherlands this month to analyze the “vulnerability of 5G telecommunications networks to misuse by technology vendors ... and measures needed to manage risks.”
+The core of a 5G network is where the most critical controls are located and the most sensitive information is stored, while the periphery includes masts, antennas and other passive equipment.

 KPN said it would use equipment made by Huawei, which it described as a world leader in radio and antenna technology, to improve security on its existing network.